-MAT Syllabus 2017 – Before the candidates start with the preparation for MAT February 2017 session, they are advised to check the syllabus.
-The MAT February 2017 syllabus will help the candidate to become familiar with the topics and sub-topics of the test.
-Also, knowing the MAT 2017 syllabus will help them to avoid wasting time in unnecessary topics.
+MAT Syllabus 2017 – MAT May 2017 is scheduled to be held on May 07 in pen-paper mode and on May 13 in computer-based mode.
+AIMA does not officially announces the MAT syllabus, however going by the exam trends, the topics for exam preparation has been listed in this article.
+The MAT May 2017 syllabus will help the candidates to become familiar with the topics and sub-topics of the test.
+Also, knowing the MAT 2017 syllabus will help them to avoid wasting time in preparation of not so important topics.
 The questions in the test will be from 5 different sections, which are Language Comprehension, Mathematical Skills, Data Analysis & Sufficiency, General Intelligence and Critical Reasoning and Indian & Global Environment.
 For more details on the MAT Syllabus 2017 and to know about the various topics on which the questions will be based, read the article below.

 Latest MAT Application Form 2017 (May)

 It is important for the candidates to have clarity of the test pattern along with the syllabus of MAT 2017.
 Having an understanding of the sections from which the questions can be asked in the exam makes it a bit easy for the candidates to list the topics they need to prepare from the exam point of view.

 200 objective type questions will be asked in the exam from 5 sections.
 The candidates can check the table below for understanding of the MAT exam pattern 2017.